 Many doctors use the term “andropause” to describe aging-related hormone changes in men.
 Andropause is different from the menopause women experience.
-In menopause, the production of female hormones drop suddenly.
+In menopause, the production of female hormones drops suddenly.
 In men, there’s a gradual decline in hormone levels.
-Some men maintain normal testosterone levels into old age, but there are men with low testosterone levels who have no symptoms.
+Some men maintain normal testosterone levels into old age, but men with low levels usually have no symptoms.
 The only sure way to learn if you are low on testosterone is by taking a blood test.

-Although symptoms may vary from person to person, common symptoms of men going through andropause include: low sex drive, difficulties getting erections or erections that are not as strong as usual, lack of energy, depression, irritability and mood swings, loss of strength or muscle mass, increased body fat and hot flashes.
+Andropause symptoms may vary from person to person; common symptoms include low sex drive, difficulties getting erections, or erections not as strong as usual.
+They may also suffer from lack of energy, depression, irritability, mood swings, loss of strength or muscle mass, body fat increase, and hot flashes.

 Proper diet: Hormone balancing through food is the most important.
-Eat plenty of green vegetables, whole grain foods, fresh fruit and seeds which contain rich phyto-chemicals to rebalance hormones.
+Eat plenty of green vegetables, whole-grain foods, fresh fruit, and seeds with rich phytochemicals to rebalance hormones.

-Maca root: It grows in the mineral rich highlands of Peru.
+Maca root: It grows in the mineral-rich highlands of Peru.
 It provides a unique set of nutrients that directly fuel the endocrine system and help the glands to produce vital hormones.
 Take 500 mg every morning.
-It works effectively for hot flashes, night sweats, mood swings, energy level and sex drive.
+It works effectively for hot flashes, night sweats, mood swings, energy levels, and sex drive.

-L- Arginine: A naturally occurring amino acid found in food and very important for many functions, but it usually presents in low quantities, especially as someone gets older.
-One of the biggest benefits of L-arginine is its ability to improve blood flow and circulation.
-In the body, L-arginine is converted into nitric oxide, which causes blood vessels to open wider.
+L- Arginine: A naturally occurring amino acid found in food and essential for many functions, but it usually presents in low quantities, especially as someone gets older.
+One of the most significant benefits of L-arginine is its ability to improve blood flow and circulation.
+In the body, L-arginine could convert into nitric oxide, which causes blood vessels to open wider.
 The clinic feedback from my male patients with andropause is that L- Arginine works as a natural Viagra and a muscle builder supplement.
 Take 850mg of L-Arginine every evening.

 L-Citrulline: An amino acid found in melons, L-Citrulline is converted into L-Arginine and supports the production of additional nitric oxide.
 Take 750 mg of L-Citrulline every morning.

-Melatonin: The body naturally produces melatonin, but with age it decreases.
-The biological clock does not always run properly resulting in insomnia, so the elderly have a greater benefit from using melatonin.
-Normally, it takes a week to see the benefits for insomnia.
-Some people may feel a little sleepy the next morning for a few days, but this side effect will disappear with time.
+Melatonin: The body naturally produces melatonin, but with age, it decreases.
+The biological clock does not always appropriately run, resulting in insomnia, so the elderly have a more significant benefit from using melatonin.
+Usually, it takes a week to see the benefits of insomnia.
+Some people may feel a little sleepy the following day for a few days, but this side effect will disappear with time.

-Omega-3 fatty acids can relieve mood swings, depression, memory loss; reduce hot flashes and night sweats; lower cholesterol and blood pressure; prevent blood clots, heart attack, stroke; relieve inflammation and ease pain.
-Supplements: Krill oil, Fish oil, Flaxseed oil or powder.
+Omega-3 fatty acids can relieve mood swings, depression, memory loss; reduce hot flashes and night sweats; lower cholesterol and blood pressure; prevent blood clots, heart attack, stroke; relieve inflammation, and ease the pain.
+Omega-3 supplements over the counter are Krill oil, Fish oil, Flaxseed oil, or powder.
 Flaxseed powder is also high in fiber to relieve constipation.

 Chinese herbs soothe discomfort and ease andropause symptoms.
-For example, both Lui Wai Di Hwang and Zi Bu Gan Shen Wan works well for insomnia, hot flashes, night sweats and mood swings.
+For example, both Lui Wai Di Hwang and Zi Bu Gan Shen Wan work well for insomnia, hot flashes, night sweats, and mood swings.

 Note: If you use DHEA, you should annually check your PSA blood level to monitor any prostate issues.

-Optimize sleep: avoid drinking caffeine after 2pm; but in the afternoon, drinking Hibiscus or Chamomile tea will help with sleep.
-Relaxation techniques such as Taiji, Pilates and Yoga can be useful.
+Optimize sleep: avoid drinking caffeine after 2 pm, but drinking Hibiscus or Chamomile tea in the afternoon will help sleep.
+Relaxation techniques such as Taiji, Pilates, and Yoga can be helpful.
 Exercise daily, but not right before bedtime.

-Exercise regularly: Get at least 30 minutes of moderate physical activity 3 times a week (the more days the better) to reduce stress, manage weight and to protect against cardiovascular disease, diabetes, osteoporosis and other conditions associated with aging.
+Exercise regularly: Get at least 30 minutes of moderate physical activity three times a week (the more days, the better) to reduce stress, manage weight, and protect against cardiovascular disease, diabetes, osteoporosis, and other conditions associated with aging.

-Strengthening Knees: the inner side of knee pain (medial knee pain) is the most common type of knee pain that I see in my acupuncture practice.
-It especially occurs often in elderly person.
+Strengthening Knees: the inner side of knee pain (medial knee pain) is the most common type of knee pain I see in my acupuncture practice.
+It mainly occurs often in older adults.
 Daily knee strengthening exercises will prevent and rehab knee pain.

-Acupuncture and Meridian massage boost the body’s own healing power; improve blood and energy flow; rebalance hormones and metabolism; reduce stress level and help cope with life’s transition smoothly.
+Acupuncture and Ping's meridian massage boost the body’s healing power; improve blood and energy flow; rebalance hormones and metabolism; reduce stress levels and help cope with life’s transition smoothly.